NM Program for Rent and Utility Assistance

 Landlords and utility must submit a W9 to DFA via ERAVendor.Relations@state.nm.us.

-Most tenants that seek this assistance are beyond on rent from one month up to a year.
-If the tenant is beyond, we want to pay their rent quickly and directly to you.
+Most tenants/customers that seek this assistance are behind on rent/utility from one month up to a year.
+If the tenant/customer is behind, we want to pay their rent/utility quickly and directly to you.

 Paying rent but needs assistance

-A tenant does not have to be behind in rent to be eligible for this assistance; they just need to show their household is experiencing financial hardship due to the COVID-19 outbreak.
-We can pay up to 3 months of rent for future months.
-We understand that this might complicate your accounting.
-We can pay the tenant directly, but the best process is to pay you directly.
+A tenant/customer does not have to be behind in rent/utility to be eligible for this assistance; they just need to show their household is experiencing financial hardship due to the COVID-19 outbreak.
+We can pay up to 3 months of rent/utility for future months.
+We understand that this may complicate your accounting and can therefore pay the tenant directly, but the best process is to pay you directly.

 Where are the programs for rental assistance?